 More information about Austria is available on the Austria Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Austria is a free and stable democracy with a social market economy.
-As the inheritor of the Habsburg monarchy’s historic links to eastern and southeastern Europe, Austria sees a role for itself in helping countries in these regions integrate successfully into the European Union.
+As heir to the Habsburg monarchy’s historic links to eastern and southeastern Europe, Austria sees a role for itself in helping countries in these regions integrate successfully into the European Union.
 The United States and Austria share many common values and common perspectives, including a support for human rights and the rule of law and a shared vision of peace and freedom for all.
 The two countries are bound together through myriad people-to-people contacts in business, the arts, scholarship, recreation, and a host of other exchanges.

-The Austro-Hungarian Empire recognized the United States in 1797, when we established consular relations with a Consul in Trieste, then part of the Austrian empire.
+The Austro-Hungarian Empire recognized the United States in 1797, when we established consular relations by posting a Consul in Trieste, then part of the Austrian empire.
 Diplomatic relations were established with the naming of Henry A. Muhlenberg as first American Minister to Vienna in 1838.
 Relations were generally good until World War I (1914-18) and the United States’ declaration of war on the Austro-Hungarian Empire in 1917.
 Friendly diplomatic relations with the new Republic of Austria were established in 1921 and lasted until Nazi Germany annexed Austria in 1938.
 After World War II (1939-45), the four allied powers (the United States, Great Britain, France, and the Soviet Union) divided Austria and Vienna into four occupation zones, with an Allied Council for Austria assuming authority over matters affecting the whole country.
 In 1955, these four powers and the Republic of Austria signed the Austrian State Treaty, which ended the occupation and declared Austria to be a free, independent, and neutral state.
 The U.S. played an essential role in the country’s reconstruction and in the Austrian State Treaty.
 Since the post-World War II period, the United States and Austria have enjoyed strong relations.

 During the immediate postwar period, Austrian authorities introduced certain restitution and compensation measures for Nazi victims, but many of these initial measures were later seen as inadequate and/or unjust.
 Since 1994, Austria has committed to providing victims and heirs some $1 billion in restitution.